-While every sports governing body wants to maximise the audience for major events, they also recognise that sports broadcasting rights are their main source of commercial revenue.
+While every sports governing body wants to maximise the audience for major events, they also recognise that sports broadcasting rights are one of their main sources of commercial revenue.

-Without a competitive marketplace for sports broadcasting rights governing bodies cannot secure the best financial return for their sport.
-This in turn, undermines investment in grassroots development.
+Without a competitive marketplace for sports broadcasting rights, governing bodies and event organisers cannot secure the best financial return.
+This in turn, undermines investment in the long-term development of the sport.
 In this context, sports governing bodies are best placed to strike the right balance between audience and revenue.

 The Voluntary Code of Conduct for Rights Owners outlines the ongoing commitment of the UK’s leading sports bodies to two general principles: